waynodiablo/Oystercard/pills/clojure.md

 ![defn](https://github.com/makersacademy/course/blob/master/pills/images/clojure/defn.png)

-We can also create functions that accept multiple arguments:
+We can also create functions that accept multiple arguments by including more than one symbol in the vector arguments list:

 ```clojure
 (def numbers